Local Government Reorganisation

 • cover a larger population

-• offer all district and county services from one council - everything from social care, education and potholes to planning, housing and waste collection
+• offer all district, city and county services from one council - everything from social care, education and potholes to planning, housing and waste collection

 • mean a possible change in Council Tax for East Cambs residents